The 10 kids Lionel Messi tipped for stardom in 2015 & how they fared

 He now plays for Imolese, on loan from Juve Stabia, and his two appearances for Italy’s Under-20s feel a very long time ago.

-A clever and subtle attacking midfielder, Miranchuk currently plays for Atalanta after the Serie A side paid Lokomotiv Moscow €15million for his services in 2020.
+A clever and subtle attacking midfielder, Miranchuk currently plays for Atalanta alongside Boga after the Serie A side paid Lokomotiv Moscow €15million for his services in 2020.

-The 26-year-old scored on his league debut against Inter Milan but hasn’t fully settled in Italy and some rumours have linked him with a move away to Zenit St Petersburg in January.
+The 26-year-old scored on his league debut against Inter Milan but struggled to settle in Italy and some rumours linked him with a move away to Zenit St Petersburg in January.

 Miranchuk also played in all three of Russia’s matches at Euro 2020, scoring the winning goal against Finland in the group stages.